hippke/wotan/docs/Installation.rst

 - `supersmoother` depends on `supersmoother`
 - `untrendy` depends on `untrendy`

-To install all additional dependencies, type ``$ pip install statsmodels sklearn supersmoother untrendy pygam``.
+To install all additional dependencies, type ``$ pip install statsmodels sklearn supersmoother pygam``.